Paul-Borisov/react-19-template-dynamic-multi-level-tree-view/README.md

             - ContainerNode
               - CollapsibleNode (loads optional ContainerNode as children)

-# A valid example of applying the "use" hoc to fetch data in a client-side component
+# A valid example of applying "use" hoc to fetch data in a client-side component

 Have a look at TreeViewContentStatic.use.jsx